New Labour was still left wing. Just not Socialist.

 (See: Ideas and Policies Under Labour, 1945-1951: Building a New Britain (Martin Francis); The Labour Party Since 1945: Old Labour – New Labour (Making Contemporary Britain) (Eric Shaw); Austerity Britain, 1945-1951 (Tales of a New Jerusalem) (David Kynaston))

-Nationalisation of industry was expensive, as well as other welfare programs, and Britain wanted to maintain a large army and air force.
+Nationalisation of industry was expensive.
+Ditto other welfare programs, and Britain wanted to maintain a large army and air force.
 When the US suddenly cut off supplies of food, oil, weapons and other aid to the UK via Lend-Lease, Attlee’s government had to secure a $3.75 billion loan from the US which came with austerity strings attached.

-As well as austerity, the US loan also demanded making Sterling freely exchangeable to free up money flows and let the US break into previously closed off markets (European powers would primarily trade with colonial partners).
+As well as austerity, the US loan also demanded making Sterling freely exchangeable to free up money flows and let the US break into previously closed off markets (before, European powers would primarily trade with colonial partners).

 Point 2: Attlee’s Austerity Program: